0xa1d/0xa1d.github.io/cheatsheet.md

 - Unquoted service paths

 Look for (wait for it...) unquoted service paths in registry `HKLM\SYSTEM\CurrentControlSet\services`.
 If you find one, create a malicious executable with msfvenom and place it in adequate location.
-For example if some service has unoquoted path, like `c:\program files\vulnerable path\executable.exe`, you can place and rename the executable in `c:\program.exe` or `c:\program files\vulnerable.exe`.
+For example if some service has unoquoted path, like `c:\program files\vulnerable path\executable.exe`, you can place and rename the executable in `c:\program.exe` or `c:\program files\vulnerable.exe` and then restart the service.

 With [PowerUp](https://github.com/PowerShellEmpire/PowerTools/blob/master/PowerUp/PowerUp.ps1), check with `Get-UnquotedService` and abuse with `Write-ServiceBinary`.